 By law, the district can tax property owners a maximum of $60 per $100,000 in assessed value for both the Measure C bond initiative approved by voters in 2002 and a subsequent Measure C bond initiative approved in 2010, district lawyers said.

-The board also unanimously agreed that $42 million of the newly issued bond funds would be spent on new high
+The board also unanimously agreed that $42 million of the newly issued bond funds would be spent on new high school projects prioritized by parents, teachers and administrators, then approved by school site councils by June.

 In a controversial move, the board also voted 4-1 to extend until June 2014 the contracts of the superintendent, general counsel, chief financial officer, assistant superintendent for personnel, and assistant superintendent for student achievement and school support.
 Trustee Cheryl Hansen voted against the extensions, saying she preferred to wait until after the November election so newly elected trustees could help select district leaders.